exculpatory evidence

 The defendant/exoneree

-• She Xianglin (佘祥林), born on March 7, 1966; he was 28 when he started to be involved in this case and was 39 when he was finally acquitted.
+• She Xianglin (佘祥林), born on March 7, 1966; he was twenty-eight when he became suspected in the case and was thirty-nine when he was finally acquitted.

 Facts

-• In the beginning of 1994, SHE Xianglin’s wife Zhang Zaiyu disappeared.
+• In the beginning of 1994, She Xianglin’s wife Zhang Zaiyu disappeared.
 A few months later, a badly decomposed female body was found at a nearby reservoir.
-Zhang’s family identified the corpse as Zhang Zaiyu and suspected SHE killed Zhang because Zhang had a mental disorder.
-It was rumored that SHE was having an improper relationship with a young woman.
-About eleven years after SHE had been convicted of intentional murder of Zhang Zaiyu, the alleged victim reappeared alive in SHE’s village.
+Zhang’s family identified the corpse as Zhang Zaiyu and suspected She killed Zhang because Zhang had a mental disorder.
+It was rumored that She was having an improper relationship with a young woman.
+About eleven years after She had been convicted of intentional murder of Zhang Zaiyu, Zhang reappeared alive in She’s village.

 • Other special facts about this case:

-• After SHE’s conviction, Zhang Zaiyu had sent letters to her brother.
+• After She’s conviction, Zhang Zaiyu sent letters to her brother.
 But her brother did not disclose this until Zhang Zaiyu came back to the village in person.

-• When the female body was found, there was another family that came to the police claiming that the victim was their family member.
+• When the female body was found, another family came to the police claiming that the victim was their family member.

 Procedural history